Crisis-hit Sri Lanka deploys troops to quell protests

 The crowd turned violent, setting ablaze two military buses, a police jeep and other vehicles, and threw bricks at officers.

-Police arrested 53 protesters and 21 of them were released on bail on Friday night, court officials said.
+Police arrested 53 protesters, before 21 of them were released on bail Friday night, court officials said.
 Others were still being detained but had yet to be charged.

 Rajapaksa's office said Friday that the protesters wanted to create an "Arab Spring" -- a reference to anti-government protests in response to corruption and economic stagnation that gripped the Middle East more than a decade ago.